 Caitlin Moyna is senior counsel at Grant & Eisenhofer with over 15 years of experience in securities fraud class and opt-out litigation, shareholder derivative actions, merger litigation, antitrust actions and international arbitration.

 Ms. Moyna has helped achieve significant recoveries in securities fraud class actions while at G&E against Career Education Corp. and Miller Energy Resources, Inc., and others prior to her time at G&E, including against The Blackstone Group, which resulted in an $85 million recovery.
 Currently, she represents a lead plaintiff in a securities fraud action against Santander Consumer USA.
-Her experience also includes representing institutional investors who opt of securities fraud class actions, including those against Valeant, Merck and Citigroup.
+Her experience also includes representing institutional investors who opt out of securities fraud class actions, including those against Valeant, Merck and Citigroup.

 Additionally, Ms. Moyna has international arbitration experience, including representing a group of over 600 Greek investors challenging the bail-in of Cypriot banks before the International Centre for Settlement of Investment Disputes.